Chapter 1: Before the treaty

 “The Grand Admiral is all right,“ said Pellaeon at last.
 “He's in control of himself as he is in control of the Empire.“

 “Gods!
 I hope, Captain, you have just lied.“ Zsinj absently pulled at his lush chestnut-brown mustache.
-“You know, on Coruscant I've got a look into the HoloNet...
+“You know, on Coruscant I got a look into the HoloNet...
 Found a spare moment at last, for the first time since Endor.
 I am a fan of videos of a certain kind, you may have heard...”

 Zsinj was a connoisseur of quality rape and sex torture videos – staged ones as well as real snuff.
 That much Pellaeon knew.

 “Well, no matter.
 On Coruscant I've encountered a recording of that kind, made by a regular comm and quite interesting.
 It's about a year old.
 The recording is rather long, over four hours in all, and of poor quality - something was obviously interfering with the camera.
 What's curious is its content.
 The star of this video is a blue-skinned humanoid looking a lot like a Pantoran ... or like the Grand Admiral.
 Practically a human, a handsome man in his prime.
 About a dozen Noghri, nonhumans like the one that used to be Thrawn's bodyguard, stretched him out between stakes driven into the ground and had their fun with him, in a very harsh way.
 They gang-raped him several times over, cut him up with knives, bit whole chunks out of his flesh and cauterized his wounds with hot iron.
-That's what savages are like – disgusting and cruel.
+Savages as they are – disgusting and cruel.
 Amazing how their victim did not simply die from all the torture.
 The owner of the video channel is the rebel general Han Solo.
 He supplied the recording with a comment...“

 “What do you want from me?“ Pellaeon asked.
 He suddenly had an awful taste in his mouth, as if he'd eaten something rotten.